List of Coronation Street characters introduced in 2012: Alison Soames

 Alison returns a few months later.
 She reveals to Kirsty that she has left Edwin, after they argued about her visiting Kirsty and Ruby.
 Kirsty and Tyrone invite Alison to live with them, in return for help in caring for Ruby.
 However, a few days later, Edwin arrives and kidnaps Ruby, as a mean of blackmailing Alison to come back to him.
 Kirsty pleads with her mother not to go, but Alison goes with Edwin.

 Alison returns on 4 March 2013, when Tina McIntyre (Michelle Keegan) and Fiz Stape (Jennie McAlpine) went to look for her.
 They tell her everything about Kirsty's domestic violence against Tyrone.
 Alison refuses to believe it and storms out.
 However, she visits Kirsty and initially plays along with the lie.
-However, after a few hours, she demands Kirsty tell her the truth and then persuades Kirsty to tell the truth in court, saying that she'll be free of the nightmare she is living and she'll be proud of her regardless.
+After a few hours, she demands Kirsty tell her the truth and then persuades Kirsty to tell the truth in court, saying that she'll be free of the nightmare she is living and she'll be proud of her regardless.
 Kirsty agrees but when she sees Alison leaving Tina's flat, she changes her mind and tells Alison that Fiz is Tyrone's girlfriend.
 Tina and Fiz beg Alison to tell the police for Tyrone and Ruby's sake, but she refuses, saying that she will not choose them over her daughter.
 Alison returns while Kirsty is giving evidence against Tyrone.
 She tells her she is ashamed of her.
 Alison meets Kirsty at the café and offers to help her in the house, on condition that she tells the truth.
 Kirsty angrily refuses and tells Alison she is not welcome any more.